syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

    - API artifact now includes production-only dependencies installed with `npm ci --omit=dev`
    - Husky prepare script is removed to prevent git hook installation errors
    - Packages are now included with their dist folders and necessary files
-   - Prisma schema and generated client are explicitly included
+   - Prisma schema is copied and client is generated during the build process
    - Proper directory structure is created before copying files
    - Simplified the directory structure for easier deployment
    - Correct file paths are used in all configuration files
+   - OpenSSL is added to the Dockerfile for Prisma compatibility

 4. **Simplified Dockerfile**: